-RECONCILING THE HOLOCAUST AND THE NAKBA: PEACEBUILDING THROUGH THE STORYING OF POSTMEMORY
+WILLING THE IMPOSSIBLE: RECONCILING THE HOLOCAUST AND THE NAKBA THROUGH PHOTOGRAPH-BASED STORYTELLING

 On May 14, 1948 the state of Israel proclaimed its independence, establishing a national home for the Jewish people following the horrors of the Holocaust.
-However, for Palestinians this proclamation was fundamentally tied to the Nakba or ‘catastrophe,’ a term used to mark their displacement, dispossession and subsequent occupation by the Israeli state.
+However, for Palestinians this proclamation was fundamentally tied to the Nakba or catastrophe, a term used to mark their displacement, dispossession, and subsequent occupation.
 This cycle of violence has bound these nations together in a relation of incommunicability and incommensurability, making ethical dialogue and the witnessing of the other’s trauma difficult.
 As Edward Said (1984) wrote, Palestinians and Israelis are tied together in a situation where they cannot be “expected to drop the quest for national identity and go straight to a history-transcending universal rationalism.
 Each of the two communities, misled though both may be, is interested in its origins, its history of suffering, its need to survive” (47).
-Yet Said (2000) believed that the best potential for understanding and transcending this divide lay with Palestinians and Israelis living in diaspora who, unlike their counterparts in Israel and the Occupied Territories, do not “live under the daily pressure of occupation and dialectical confrontation” (208).
-Working from this premise, this project examines the contribution Palestinians and Israelis living in Canada can make toward first acknowledging and then understanding each other’s memories of trauma in an effort to heal this divide and move peacebuilding efforts beyond the current stalemate of political negotiations.
+Thus, my dissertation takes up the impossible yet necessary task of “willing the impossible” (Butler, 2012, 222) that lies at the very heart of Said’s political vision for Palestine.
+This entails thinking the unequal yet bound tragedies of the Holocaust and the Nakba contrapuntally, morally and ethically engaging with alterity, and envisioning a new polity based on coexistence, justice, and equitable rights (Said 2003).

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.